linode/docs/docs/security/getting-started-with-selinux.md

 ### Next Steps

 SELinux is complicated.
 Please see the links under **More Information** to gather a deeper understanding of the subject.
-SELinux can play a critical role in system administration, and security, especially if it is mastered.
+SELinux can play a critical role in system administration and security, especially once it is mastered.